Holomorphic functions of finite order generated by Dirichlet series: A new scale of Banach spaces

 and its summatory function in $s \in \mathbb{C}$ by

 As explained above the spaces accumulate all holomorphic functions $f:~[\re > 0] \to \mathbb{C}$, which are generated by a $\lambda$-Riesz germ and satisfy the growth condition

 For each such $f$

-since $|1+s| \leq 1 + |s| \leq 2|1+s|$ for each $s \in [\re >0] $.
+since $|1+s| \leq 1 + |s| \leq 2|1+s|$ for all $s \in [\re >0] $.
 Obviously, the pairs form an increasing scale of normed spaces.
 That all these spaces in fact are complete, so Banach spaces, is a non-trivial fact which is given in Theorem~\ref{completeness}.